theCollectr/sorting/README.md

         System.arraycopy(arr, low, lowerPart, 0, pivot + 1 - low);
         System.arraycopy(arr, pivot + 1, upperPart, 0, high - pivot);

-        // merges both parts
         int i = low;
         for (int lowerItr = 0, upperItr = 0; i <= high;){
             if (lowerItr == lowerPart.length) {
-                // in case we reach the end of the lower segment arr[i] = upperPart[upperItr];
+                arr[i] = upperPart[upperItr];
                 upperItr++;
             }
             else if (upperItr == upperPart.length) {
-                // in case we reach the end of the upper segment arr[i] = lowerPart[lowerItr];
+                arr[i] = lowerPart[lowerItr];
                 lowerItr++;
             }